 As mentioned before, the average recruiter only spends a few seconds looking at each resume before deciding on which candidates get interviews.
 By summarizing your experience at the top of your resume, you are in control of the first impression.
 So what happens if (when!) the recruiter decides you are a great candidate and spends 20, 30, maybe even 45 seconds reading about how awesome you are?
 You keep things short, sweet, and specific for them throughout the whole document!

-Lastly, once you have your resume finished, and you start applying for remote positions, don’t get discouraged if you don’t immediately start seeing interview requests pouring into your inbox.
+Lastly, once you have your new remote nursing resume finished, and you start applying for remote nursing positions, don’t get discouraged if you don’t immediately start seeing interview requests pouring into your inbox.
 When you apply for remote jobs, the pool of applicants is much wider than just the people in your area.
 People from all over the country — even all over the world — may be applying for the same position!

-That perfect remote job is out there for you.
+That perfect remote nursing job is out there for you.
 It may be dragging its feet, but that’s no reason to drag yours!
 Keep plugging along, developing your nursing skills and gaining more relevant experience.
 Remote work is only going to continue to become more common, so don’t be afraid to hold out for the right position.